nexusformat/definitions/manual/source/defs_intro.rst

 guidelines are strongly encouraged:

 * All symbols used in the application definition are defined in a single ``Symbols`` table.
+  This is enforced when building the documentation: every symbol that appears as the size of a dimension must be in the ``Symbols`` table of the same NXDL file.
 * The :ref:`name <validItemName>` of a symbol uses camel case without any white space or underscores.

   examples: